 Melatonin is sometimes recommended as a nutritional supplement to prevent jet lag, due to its action on the circadian rhythm of the body.
 However, the evidence to support this recommendation in practice is controversial.

-Melatonin is likely to offer a benefit for travellers moving across five or more time zones.
-The positive effects are likely to be more noticeable when travelling east.
+Melatonin is likely to offer a benefit for travelers moving across five or more time zones.
+The positive effects are likely to be more noticeable when traveling east.